 Let’s face it, there’s no surefire way to keep your emails out of your clients’ spam folders.
-You offer a valuable service, but if you use the wrong words in your subject lines, your clients’ Internet Service Providers might send your emails directly into their spam folder.
+You offer a valuable service, but if you use the wrong words in your subject lines, your clients’ internet service providers (ISPs) might send your emails directly into their spam folder.

-- Avoid exclamation marks and don’t overuse ALL CAPS (after all, shouting at your clients is never a best practice).
+After all, shouting at your clients is never a best practice.

-- In addition to omitting both exclamation marks and the word “free” from subject lines, minimize both of these items throughout the body of the email.
+In addition to omitting exclamation marks and the word “free” from subject lines, you should minimize both of these items in the body of your emails.
 More than three exclamation marks or three uses of the word “free” may banish your email to Spamville.

-- Think of your emails as news articles.
 If the body of the email is the meat of your article, then the subject line should act as the headline.
 Your subject line should set appropriate expectations, match the body content, and act as a teaser to entice your audience to click and read the email.

-Again, no guarantees—emails from all legitimate service providers have been mistaken for spam, even when they follow all the rules.
-But these tips may increase your odds of landing in your clients’ inbox.
-Click here for more marketing tips from Douglas Karr.
+Again, there are no guarantees—emails sent to and from all legitimate service providers have been mistaken for spam, even when they follow all the rules.
+But following these tips may increase your odds of landing in your clients’ inboxes instead of their spam folders.